davidmfoley/isolate-react/README.md

 ### enzyme mount and react-testing-library

 These tools allow testing components that use hooks but they:

 1. Require a dom emulator.
-This makes tests run *very* slow compared to isolate-components.
+This makes tests run _very_ slow compared to isolate-components.
-1. Require testing all rendered components.
-This is *sometimes* desirable but often is not.
+1. Require testing _all_ rendered components.
+This is _sometimes_ desirable but often is not. isolate-components allows you to test a single component in isolation, or to test multiple components together -- it's up to you.

 ### cypress, selenium, etc.

-Cypress and similar tools are used for *acceptance testing*. `isolate-components` facilitates isolated testing of a single component (*unit testing*).
+Cypress and similar tools are used for _acceptance testing_. `isolate-components` facilitates isolated testing of a single component (_unit testing_) or a small set of components.
 Acceptance testing is orthogonal to unit testing -- you can do either or both.

 ## Installation